jteerlink/newsletter-generator/project_plan.md

 A multi-agent AI system designed to autonomously research, plan, write, and review newsletters on cutting-edge AI topics with human oversight.

+---

+## Agentic RAG Approach (New)

+The system will adopt an **Agentic Retrieval-Augmented Generation (RAG)** architecture, where autonomous agents collaborate to iteratively refine queries, retrieve and synthesize information from multiple sources, critique and improve responses, and maintain state/memory across interactions.
+This approach enables more robust, accurate, and context-aware content generation.

+### Key Agentic RAG Features
+- **Agent State & Memory:** Each agent maintains memory of past queries, responses, and context.
+- **Self-Critique & Feedback Loops:** Agents evaluate and improve their own outputs.
+- **Multi-Source & Multi-Hop Retrieval:** Agents can retrieve and merge information from vector DB, web, and other sources.
+- **Dynamic Tool Selection & Chaining:** Agents select and chain retrieval tools based on query needs.
+- **Uncertainty Estimation & Escalation:** Agents estimate confidence and escalate to humans if needed.
+- **Agent Collaboration & Specialization:** Specialized agents can delegate or collaborate on tasks.
+- **Logging, Monitoring, and Analytics:** All agent actions and decisions are logged for transparency and improvement.
+- **User Feedback Integration:** User feedback is collected and used to improve agent performance.
+- **Iteration Control:** The system limits iterations and gracefully exits or escalates when needed.
+- **Extensibility:** Modular, plugin-based agent and tool framework for future growth.

+### Open Source, Local-First Tools & Frameworks
+- **LLMs:** Ollama (Llama 2, Mistral, DeepSeek, etc.)
+- **Vector DB:** ChromaDB, FAISS (optional)
+- **Embeddings:** Sentence-Transformers
+- **Agent Framework:** Custom Python, FastAPI, asyncio
+- **Web Search:** DuckDuckGo Search (duckduckgo-search)
+- **NLP:** NLTK, spaCy
+- **Scraping:** Scrapy
+- **Logging/Monitoring:** Python logging, Prometheus, Grafana (optional)
+- **State/Storage:** SQLite, Redis (optional)
+- **Testing:** Pytest

+All tools are open source, free, and can run locally.

+---

 ## Core Components

 ### 1. Data Collection & Storage Layer